HofstadterTools/HofstadterTools/README.rst

     :width: 32 %
     :alt: Lattice

 Voilà!
 You have just plotted the Hofstadter band structure for nearest-neighbor hopping on the square lattice at flux density :math:`n_\phi=1/4`, together with the corresponding butterfly spectrum at :math:`q=97`.
 You can append ``--help`` to either of these programs to view the list of options.
-Alternatively, you can explore the :doc:`gallery <gallery>` and :ref:`code reference <code_reference>` to see what HofstadterTools has to offer.
+Alternatively, you can explore the `gallery <https://hofstadter.tools/gallery.html>`__ and `code reference <https://hofstadter.tools/_autosummary/functions.html>`__ to see what HofstadterTools has to offer.

 Python Environment
 ------------------